Seasons of Maasai Mara

 The best months for birdwatchers are considered to be from November to April.
 During this period, migratory birds come to the Mara from Europe to spend their winter here.
 It should be noted that these months are also the wettest, where quick rain showers are frequent.

 The calving season in the Maasai Mara takes place in November and December.
 Wildebeest, zebras, and antelopes give birth to calves, foals, and fawns.
-A high concentration of predators, including lions, is on the lookout for their prey, and sightings of lion prides can also be seen.
+A high concentration of predators, including lions, are on the lookout for their prey, and sightings of lion pride can also be seen.

 A wildebeest and its calf